rish497/WebOS/README.md

 A web-based operating system that mimics the Windows interface, running entirely in your browser.

 ## Features
+- The File Explorer txt files DO NOT SAVE PROGRESS OR EDITS yet.
+That us for future updates.
 - Desktop with icons
 - Taskbar with start menu
 - Window management (minimize, maximize, close, drag)